juju/docs/src/en/reference-charm-hooks.md

-All the hooks must be written to be [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning that there should be no difference from running the charm once to running it multiple times.
+All the hooks must be written to be [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning that there should be no difference from running the hook once from running it multiple times.
 This property is important because hooks can be run multiple times by the Juju system in ways that might be difficult to predict.